endpoints/endpoints/lib/endpoints-receiver/README.md

 # endpoints-receiver
-> An API request parser.
+> An API request parser for Endpoints.